arielkonopka/Gardens-of-Eris/README.md

 **TBD**

 # Mechanics

-There is a vector with "mechanical" elements.
-We add elements that have some mechanics (like they shoot, walk, do something on their own), but the animation phases are handled differently, so objects without mechanics still can have animated sprites.
+There exists a vector containing "mechanical" elements.
+We add elements that possess certain mechanics, such as shooting, walking, or performing actions autonomously.
+However, the animation phases are managed differently, enabling objects without mechanics to still have animated sprites.
-There are methods:
+There are two methods:

  1. void registerLiveElement(bElem* who);
  2. void deregisterLiveElement(bElem* who);

-One is for registering a mechanical object (there has to be implemeted mechanics method), the other one deregisters the object.
+The first method is for registering a mechanical object (which requires an implemented mechanics method), while the second method is for deregistering the object.

 ## Apples
-When an apple is intact it is a collectible token, that must be collected.
-But when it is broken (like shot at), then it becomes a healing device.
-When a player (or any other element, that can collect), collects the item, it will heal the collector.
-But it would deplay its own energy, when energy reaches 0, then the apple explodes in the inventory, killing the collector.
+When an apple is unbeschädigt, it acts as a collectible token that must be gathered.
+However, if it becomes damaged (for example, by being shot at), it transforms into a healing device.
+When a player (or any other element capable of collecting) acquires the item, it will heal the collector.
+But be warned: the apple will deplete its own energy.
+When the energy reaches zero, the apple will explode in the inventory, resulting in the untimely demise of the collector.
 ## Teleporters

-Every new teleporter is placed in a vector (actually it is a vector of pointers).
-As soon, as the player interacts with a teleporter it checks if it has attached link to a corresponding teleporter.
-We check the type of a teleporter, if it is even, we:
+Every new teleporter is added to a vector (in reality, it's a vector of pointers, so it is).
+As soon as our player interacts with a teleporter, we're checkin' if it has an attached link to its corresponding teleporter mate.
+We take a gander at the type of the teleporter, and we follow these steps:

-    If not, we take randomly chosen teleporter from the list, and we remove the interacted element from the list.
-We set the chosen teleport as the other end.
+ * If there's no established link, we pick a random teleporter from our list and remove the interacted one.
+ * We then set the chosen teleporter as the other end of the connection.
+ * Once the other end is all set up, we inspect the teleporter for any steppable fields.
+ * If we find one,
-    If other end is established, we check if the teleporter has any steppable fields in it.
-If so, we take the player from the original location, and place it into the steppable field found in the teleport.
+    - we whisk the object that interacted away from their original location
+    - and place 'em right into that steppable field we found in the teleporter.
-When it is odd:
-    We find the first teleport of the same type but on different chamber.
-Then we establish connection, where the counterpart will direct to the first teleport.

 ## Shooting guns